-Children’s Minnesota is so excited to celebrate the first ever National Injury Prevention Day with the Injury Free Coalition for Kids.
-To highlight the importance of preventing childhood accidents and injuries, we—and over 40 other Pediatric Trauma Centers that belong to the Injury Free Coalition for Kids—are lighting up green all across the country!
-Check out the green lights on the Lowry Bridge and Nicollet Mall in Minneapolis on Nov.
+Children’s Minnesota is so excited to celebrate National Injury Prevention Day with the Injury Free Coalition for Kids.
+To highlight the importance of preventing childhood accidents and injuries, many organizations and buildings are lighting up green all across the country on Nov.
 18.

 In addition to lighting up green, we can’t think of a better way to celebrate than by sharing tips to keep your whole family safe.